 - Rice crackers, water and coffee bean (aroma) were used between each sampling to cleanse the palette

 - Samples that scored above 3 stars were re-tasted plain, with warm rice and as a paste with hard-boiled eggs

 - The three highest scoring sauces were re-tasted plain for a final, closer comparison

 Red Boat 40°N — Phu Quoc, Vietnam — $6.95 (500 mL)

 Red Boat 40°N just happened to be toward the end of all the different sauces we tasted (blind).
-We both immediately agreed that this was by the best so far, without question.
+We both immediately agreed that this was easily the best so far.
 The taste is fish and salt, with a slightly sweet finish.
 It was remarked “Now this is what fish sauce should taste like.”
 There’s currently a lot of buzz around Red Boat.
 I’ll admit, I was skeptical.
 In the end Red Boat was the clear winner.